resucutie/beyond-software-list/index.md

 - [Bottles](https://usebottles.com/) :c-linux: - Frontend to help set up Wine
 - Proton :c-linux: - Tool that bundles Wine and other utilities to run games on Linux.
 It is bundled with Steam but requires it to be [activated inside Steam's client](https://steamcommunity.com/games/221410/announcements/detail/1696055855739350561)
     - [Proton-GE](https://heroicgameslauncher.com/) :c-linux: - Fork of Proton by GloriousEggroll that adds improvements over its counterpart
-    - [Heroic Games Launcher](https://heroicgameslauncher.com/) :c-pc: - Third party Epic Games, GOG and Amazon Games launcher that uses Proton for Linux compatibility, but is avaiable on all desktop platforms
+    - [Heroic Games Launcher](https://heroicgameslauncher.com/) :c-pc: - Third party Epic Games, GOG and Amazon Games launcher that uses Proton for Linux compatibility, but is available on all desktop platforms

 [Distrobox](https://distrobox.it/) :c-linux: - Tool to install any linux distro inside a linux system using containers.
 [Waydroid](https://waydro.id/) :c-linux: - Container-based approach to boot a full Android system inside a Linux system with the Wayland display protocol.